 The subscription box industry has exploded over the past few years.
 Consumers love the novelty of receiving a handpicked box of high-quality products.
-With over 2,000 options in the US, you can find a subscription box for just about anything.
+With over 7,000 different subscription box services available worldwide (and approximately 70% of those located in the US), you can find a subscription box for just about anything.

 Subscription Box Model Pros

-- Increased Predictability: Selling subscription boxes allows for better forecasting and planning for your business.
-You will have a better idea of how much stock is needed and easily predict the monthly revenue.
+Selling subscription boxes allows for better forecasting and planning for your business.
+You‘ll have a better idea of how much stock is needed and easily predict the monthly revenue.

-- Better Customer Communication: With monthly boxes going out to customers, you have more opportunities to receive feedback and collect data.
-This data allows you to create better business strategies to quickly identify any part of the business your customer is unhappy with and improve it.
+With monthly boxes going out to customers, you have more opportunities to receive feedback and collect data.
+Input from your existing customers will provide you with important information about your business from the buyer’s perspective.
+This data shows what aspects of your business are working and allows you to create better business strategies to quickly identify any part of the business your customer is unhappy with and improve it.

 Subscription Box Model Cons

-- Smaller Audience: This business model targets a specific type of customer, one who likes the novelty of receiving a surprise each month and, inevitably, alienating others.
-If someone is looking for a product immediately, or only once, they will not be interested in subscribing for a monthly delivery.
+This business model targets a specific type of customer, one who likes the novelty of receiving a surprise each month and, inevitably, alienating others.
+If someone is looking for a product immediately, or only once, they will not be interested in subscribing for monthly delivery.
 You could diversify and offer stand-alone items to overcome this issue.